o3o/d_static_binding/README.md

 ```
 dub build -c=mode2
 ```

 Linker flags:
 ```
    lflags "-L./c" "-lclib"
 ```
 means:

-- `-L`/path/to/libraries`: he linker searches a standard list of directories for the library.
+- `-L/path/to/libraries`: the linker searches a standard list of directories for the library.
 The directories searched include several standard system directories plus any that you specify with `-L``.
 - `-lfoo` Search the library named `foo` (or libfoo.a) when linking.